Redot-Engine/redot-docs/tutorials/export/exporting_for_web.rst

 .. attention::

-    Projects written in C# using Godot 4 currently cannot be exported to the web.
-To use C# on web platforms, use Godot 3 instead.
+    Projects written in C# using redot 4 currently cannot be exported to the web.
+To use C# on web platforms, use redot 3 instead.

 .. tip::